An Application of Online Learning to Spacecraft Memory Dump Optimization: Acknowledgements

 The authors gratefully acknowledge the support of the Eumetsat Mission Planning team where Jonathan is working.
 This work started during Tommaso's Post-Doc at the Institut de Mathématiques de Toulouse, France, and benefited from the support of the project BOLD from the French national research agency (ANR).
+Tommaso Cesari also gratefully acknowledges the support of IBM.